BiltuDas1/the-private-torrent/README.md

 ## How the Program Works?
 Originally, all operations are done by our Bittorrent client.
 If our client got a seeding request, then it seeds.

 But the modified torrent client (For Windows) doesn't follow the rule.
-It stops sending announce url about download information, so that the announce url doesn't detect how much size of data are downloaded (But, it has some limit).
+It stops sending announce url about download information, so that the announce url doesn't detect how much size of data are downloaded.

-**Note:** The torrent should be downloaded before the tracker update time.
+**Note:** The torrent should be downloaded before the tracker update time ends.

 ## Download and Installation